3 - Chromosome Variation

 Aneuploidy and Gene Expression

-A phenotypically normal individual has two copies of most structural genes.
-When the number of structural genes is out of balance, the phenotype is often affected in a negative way.
-For example, in trisomic individuals with three copies of a particular chromosome, the proteins produced from the three chromosomes are 150% of the normal expression level.
-These individuals produce too much protein product, so the phenotype is negatively affected (see figure 3.12).
-In the case of monosomy, the single copy of the chromosome can only produce proteins at 50% of the normal level.
-Since these individuals produce lower amounts of protein product, the phenotype is negatively affected.
-Monosomic cells or individuals also have a second problem.
+A phenotypically normal cell has two copies of most structural genes.
+When the number of structural genes is out of balance, the phenotype of the cell is often affected in a negative way.
+For example, in trisomic cells with three copies of a particular chromosome, the amount of protein produced from structural genes is 150% of the normal expression level.
+These cells produce too much protein product, so the phenotype is negatively affected (see Figure 3.12).
+In the case of monosomy, the single copy of the chromosome can only produce protein products at 50% of the normal level.
+Since these cells produce lower amounts of protein product, the phenotype is negatively affected.
+Monosomic cells also have a second problem.
 In monosomic cells, recessive lethal alleles cannot be “masked” by the normal, dominant allele from the homologous chromosome.
 In a trisomic or monosomic animal, the overproduction or underproduction of protein product decreases viability.
-However, it is worth noting that there are many natural varieties of plants that tolerate higher variations in euploidy just fine.
+However, it is worth noting that there are many natural varieties of plants that tolerate higher variations in euploidy.
 For example, wheat plants are hexaploid, some potato varieties are tetraploid, and wild strawberry plants can be octaploid.

 Key Questions